MicrosoftDocs/learn/learn-pr/iot/setup-an-iot-edge-gateway/includes/1-introduction.md

 [![Manufacturing Scenario](../media/manufacturing.png)](../media/manufacturing.png#lightbox)

-You have been tasked to implement an IoT Edge solution into a manufacturing environment that employs a variety of sensors for ensuring quality control on a production line.
+You have been tasked to implement an IoT Edge solution into a manufacturing environment for ensuring quality control on a production line.
 The facility is under strict regulation to ensure that sensor data is only transported out of the network through a secure endpoint.
 This requirement ensures that mission-critical control mechanisms are not exposed to outside attacks and ensures that compliance regulations are satisfied.

 To accommodate this requirement, an Azure IoT Edge Gateway will be employed to ensure that only trusted devices are able to pass data through the gateway endpoint into Microsoft Azure.
 This strategy allows the site implementation to operate with all of the capabilities available to Azure IoT Edge Devices (offline operation, updating running modules from the cloud down to the field, high-throughput telemetry transmission via MQTT/AMQP protocols etc.) plus the added benefit of offering a secure route to the cloud for publishing telemetry and transmitting Cloud to Device messages down to devices in the factory.